Dongwook-Thomas-Kim/Dongwook-Thomas-Kim.github.io/_pages/about.md

 Methodologically, I use a range of quantitative and qualitative approaches, including causal inference and ethnography.
 I also conduct quality improvement work as part of program evaluation, translating evaluation questions into practical measures and actionable feedback for service settings.
 In addition, I leverage computational social science techniques such as quantitative text analysis (e.g., sentiment analysis and topic modeling).

-I hold an MSW from University of Minnesota - Twin Cities and an MA in Conflict, Security and Development from King's College London, supported by the Chevening Scholarship from the Foreign, Commonwealth & Development Office.
+I hold an MSW from University of Minnesota - Twin Cities and an MA in Conflict, Security and Development from King's College London, supported by the Chevening Scholarship from the Foreign & Commonwealth Office.
 I earned my BA in English and Political Science from Korea University in Seoul, South Korea, and later completed a second bachelor’s degree in Statistics and Data Science at Korea National Open University.

 Prior to pursuing social work education and scholarship, I worked with global nonprofit organizations in child protection and program evaluation, including roles as a child protection officer in South Sudan (2012–2013), a